hannesdatta/course-odcm/content/docs/modules/week1/_index.md

 - Start with the tutorial!
 {{% /hint %}}

-## Self-study and activities
+## After the lecture

-- Work through the in-class tutorial at your own pace
+- Work through the in-class tutorial at your own pace.
 - Deepen your understanding of basic programming concepts by completing a tutorial on Datacamp.com (about 3 hours; [work on the first three chapters only](https://datacamp.com/courses/intro-to-python-for-data-science))

 {{% datacamp %}}